The Quantum Esscher Transform: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Po-Wei Huang, Xiufan Li, Zhan Yu, Serge Massar and Roberto Rubboli for helpful discussions.
+The authors would like to thank Po-Wei Huang, Xiufan Li, Zhan Yu, Roberto Rubboli and Serge Massar for helpful discussions.
 This work is supported by the National Research Foundation, Singapore, and A*STAR under its CQT Bridging Grant and its Quantum Engineering Programme under grant NRF2021-QEP2-02-P05.
 KK acknowledges support from Leong Chuan Kwek, under project grant R-710-000-007-135.